SaiUbc/CPSC368/README.md

 ## ❓ Research Questions

 - **RQ1:** Has the adoption of digital healthcare in the United States increased from 2020 to 2024?
-- **RQ2:** Did the use of digital healthcare services have an impact on the number of hospital deaths from 2020 to 2022? *(Coming soon)*
+- **RQ2:** Did the use of digital healthcare services have an impact on mortality rates during the years 2020-2022?
-- **RQ3:** Which demographic groups used digital healthcare the most between 2020 and 2024 (based on age and race)?
+- **RQ3:** Which groups of people used digital healthcare services the most between age and race in 2020 to 2024 in the United States?

 ---